universalit5/Automation/README.md

-This is for demo for integration with jenkins
+This is for demo for integration with sssjenkins